 Data Limitations: All data are self-reported.
-Data collection must rely on retailers' willingness to read the publication, complete the survey, and return it to the Texas Lottery.
-Response rates are low, with a typical survey resulting in 50-75 responses.
+Data collection must rely on retailers' willingness to complete the survey, either the published or the terminal version, and return it to the Texas Lottery.
+Because of limited space, terminal surveys can contain about three questions, and when they are used in conjunction with RoundUp surveys, the number of questions in the published survey is limited to the same number.
+Response rates for the published surveys are low, with a typical survey resulting in 50-75 responses.
+Response rates for the combined RoundUp and terminal surveys are higher, ranging from 300 to 400 responses.

-Number of Customers Surveyed: All retailers receiving the publication have the opportunity to respond to the survey.
+Number of Customers Surveyed: All retailers receiving the publication survey and the terminal survey have the opportunity to respond.